artychang/plumbline/README.md

 Plumbline is a Javascript testing utility that simplifies shallow mounting components in Angular and makes it easier to assert and traverse DOM elements.
 Inspired by the Enzyme API for React.

 Plumbline also assists in the TestBed module compilation process by:
-* Eliminating duplicate component appearances (between different modules) into a single higher-level module.
+* Consolidating duplicate component appearances (between different modules) into a single higher-level module.
 * Allowing the tester to specify whether individual components are to be mounted or mocked.
 * Mocking entire root modules for quick error free mounting.